30 Absolute Best Books To Read After A Breakup

 Everything that you love, you will eventually lose.
 But in the end, love will return in a different form.

-23. Wisdom Of Insecurity, By Alan Watts
+23. The Wisdom Of Insecurity, By Alan Watts

 The premise of this book is that human beings are constantly seeking security and stability in a world that is inherently uncertain and unpredictable.